PrayujaTeli/Blog/git.md

 1.Create a new branch<br/>
 *syntax*- git checkout -b branch_name<br/>
-2. Push your branch to the remote repository<br/>
+2.Push your branch to the remote repository<br/>
 *syntax*- git push -u origin branch_name<br/>

 The command will create a local branch